w3f/polkadot-wiki/docs/learn/how-to/unbond-from-nomination-pool.md

 !!!info "Related concepts"
     For the underlying concepts, see [Nomination Pools](../learn-nomination-pools.md).

 The  [Staking Dashboard ](https://staking.polkadot.cloud/#/overview)is a powerful tool in the Polkadot ecosystem that allows you to stake your DOT easily.
-If this is your first time using it, we recommend reading our [overview article](../../general/dashboards/staking-dashboard.md) to learn how to navigate its tabs.
+If this is your first time using it, consider reading the [overview article](../../general/dashboards/staking-dashboard.md) to learn how to navigate its tabs.

 Members can either unbond part of their funds from a nomination pool or exit the pool completely.

-In this example, we will be using Paseo, but the processes are the same for Polkadot and Kusama.
+This example uses Paseo, but the processes are the same for Polkadot and Kusama.

 !!! warning

-    You cannot rebond during the unbonding period with a nomination pool.
+    You can't rebond during the unbonding period with a nomination pool.
 If you change your mind, you must wait for the unbonding period to end before joining a nomination pool again.

 !!! warning "IMPORTANT"